Special Exhibits

 Spotlight on METC’s Viewable Storage Facility and its impact on the museum and its collection

-This exhibit offers a behind-the-scenes look at METC’s Viewable Storage Facility project, its importance to our collections, the unique history of the building, and the treasures uncovered during renovations.
+This exhibit gave a behind-the-scenes look at METC’s Viewable Storage Facility project, its importance to our collections, the unique history of the building, and the treasures uncovered during renovations.

 The Bee Project by Elena Smyrniotis